coreos/rpm-ostree/design/rojig.md

-A simple approach is to scan over the set of files in the RPMs, then the set of files in the OSTree commit, and add RPMs which contain files in the OSTree commit to our "jigdo set".
+A simple approach is to scan over the set of files in the RPMs, then the set of files in the OSTree commit, and add RPMs which contain files in the OSTree commit to our "rojig set".

 However, a major complication is SELinux labeling.
 It turns out that in a lot of cases, doing SELinux labeling is expensive; there are thousands of regular